 Important Things To Remember

-- Always use backflow protectors with your Spectra pump.
+- Always use backflow protectors with open system Medela parts when using your Spectra pump.
 Without these backflow protectors, you risk milk getting into the tubing and the pump, which would encourage the growth of bacteria and mold.

-- You could void your warranty if you use your Spectra without a backflow protector.
+- You may void your warranty if you use your Spectra without a backflow protector.

-- Remember to replace the white silicone diaphragm within the backflow protector every 3-6 months to prevent loss of suction.
+- If you’re using a Spectra backflow protector, remember to replace the white silicone diaphragm within the backflow protector every 3-6 months to prevent loss of suction.

 Have you hacked your Spectra using a Spectra to Medela adaptor?
 Tell us what you did in the comments!